jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (7) Nothing in the Remuneration Authority Act 1977 limits the provisions of subsection (6).

 ### 208 Sittings
-(1) Subject to section 209, the jurisdiction of the Court is to be exercised by a Judge sitting alone.
+(1) Subject to section 209, the jurisdiction of the court is to be exercised by a Judge sitting alone.
-(2) Sittings of the Court are to be held at such times and places as are from time to time fixed by the Court.
+(2) Sittings of the court are to be held at such times and places as are from time to time fixed by the court.
-(3) Sittings may be fixed either for a particular case or generally for a class of cases then before the Court and ripe for hearing.
+(3) Sittings may be fixed either for a particular case or generally for a class of cases then before the court and ripe for hearing.
-(4) The Court may be adjourned from time to time and from place to place by the Judge or by the Registrar of the Court, whether at any sitting or at any time before the time fixed for the sitting.
+(4) The court may be adjourned from time to time and from place to place by the Judge or by the Registrar of the court, whether at any sitting or at any time before the time fixed for the sitting.

-### 209 Full Court
+### 209 Full court
-(1) The Chief Judge may direct that the Court must sit as a full Court to hear and determine any proceedings, case, or question.
+(1) The Chief Judge may direct that the court must sit as a full court to hear and determine any proceedings, case, or question.
-(2) The full Court comprises,—
+(2) The full court comprises,—
   (a) as presiding member, the Chief Judge or a Judge nominated by the Chief Judge:
   (b) at least 2 other Judges nominated by the Chief Judge.

-### 210 Quorum and decision of Court
+### 210 Quorum and decision of court
-(1) Where, in relation to any proceedings, case, or question, the Court consists of more than 1 Judge, the presence of at least 2 Judges is necessary to constitute a sitting of the Court for the purposes of those proceedings, or that case or question, except as otherwise expressly provided.
+(1) Where, in relation to any proceedings, case, or question, the court consists of more than 1 Judge, the presence of at least 2 Judges is necessary to constitute a sitting of the court for the purposes of those proceedings, or that case or question, except as otherwise expressly provided.
-(2) The decision of a majority of the Judges present at the sitting of the Court is the decision of the Court.
+(2) The decision of a majority of the Judges present at the sitting of the court is the decision of the court.
-(3) Where the Judges present at a sitting of the Court are equally divided in opinion, the decision of the Court, for the purposes of subsection (2), is the decision of the Chief Judge if the Chief Judge is present or, if the Chief Judge is not present, the decision of the most senior of the Judges present.
+(3) Where the Judges present at a sitting of the court are equally divided in opinion, the decision of the court, for the purposes of subsection (2), is the decision of the Chief Judge if the Chief Judge is present or, if the Chief Judge is not present, the decision of the most senior of the Judges present.
-(4) The decision of the Court in every case must be signed by a Judge, and may be issued by a Judge or by the Registrar of the Court.
+(4) The decision of the court in every case must be signed by a Judge, and may be issued by a Judge or by the Registrar of the court.

 ### 211 Statement of case for Court of Appeal
-In any matter before the Court the Judge may, of the Judge's own motion, or on the application of any party, state a case for the Court of Appeal on any question of law arising in the matter, excluding any question as to the construction of any employment agreement.
+In any matter before the court the Judge may, of the Judge's own motion, or on the application of any party, state a case for the Court of Appeal on any question of law arising in the matter, excluding any question as to the construction of any employment agreement.

 ### 212 Court may make rules
-(1) The Court may from time to time make rules (not inconsistent with this Act or with any regulations made under this Act) for the purpose of regulating the practice and procedure of the Court and the proceedings of parties.
+(1) The court may from time to time make rules (not inconsistent with this Act or with any regulations made under this Act) for the purpose of regulating the practice and procedure of the court and the proceedings of parties.
-(2) To the extent that the Court does not make rules under subsection (1) regulating the practice and procedure of the Court under—proceedings in the Court under those sections are to be regulated by the rules applicable to proceedings founded on tort, injunctions, and judicial review in the High Court, as far as they are applicable and with all necessary modifications.
+(2) To the extent that the court does not make rules under subsection (1) regulating the practice and procedure of the court under—proceedings in the court under those sections are to be regulated by the rules applicable to proceedings founded on tort, injunctions, and judicial review in the High Court, as far as they are applicable and with all necessary modifications.
-  (a) section 99 (jurisdiction of Court in relation to torts); and (b) section 100 (jurisdiction of Court in relation to injunctions); and (c) section 194 (application for review),—
+  (a) section 99 (jurisdiction of court in relation to torts); and (b) section 100 (jurisdiction of court in relation to injunctions); and (c) section 194 (application for review),—

 **Review of proceedings**

-### 213 Review of proceedings before Court
+### 213 Review of proceedings before court
-(1) If, in relation to any proceedings before the Court, any person wishes to apply for a review under Part 1 of the Judicature Amendment Act 1972 or bring proceedings seeking a writ or order of, or in the nature of, mandamus, prohibition, or certiorari, or a declaration or an injunction, the provisions of subsections (2) to (4) apply.
+(1) If, in relation to any proceedings before the court, any person wishes to apply for a review under Part 1 of the Judicature Amendment Act 1972 or bring proceedings seeking a writ or order of, or in the nature of, mandamus, prohibition, or certiorari, or a declaration or an injunction, the provisions of subsections (2) to (4) apply.
 (2) Despite anything in any other Act or rule of law, the application or proceedings referred to in subsection (1) must be made to or brought in the Court of Appeal.
-(3) The Court of Appeal or a Judge of that Court may at any time and after hearing such persons, if any, as it or the Judge thinks fit, give such directions prescribing the procedure to be followed in any particular case under this section as it or the Judge considers expedient having regard to the exigencies of the case and the interests of justice and the object of this Act.
+(3) The Court of Appeal or a Judge of that court may at any time and after hearing such persons, if any, as it or the Judge thinks fit, give such directions prescribing the procedure to be followed in any particular case under this section as it or the Judge considers expedient having regard to the exigencies of the case and the interests of justice and the object of this Act.
-(4) The decision of the Court of Appeal on any such matter is final and conclusive, and there is no right of review of or appeal against the Court's decision.
+(4) The decision of the Court of Appeal on any such matter is final and conclusive, and there is no right of review of or appeal against the court's decision.

 **Appeals**

 ### 214 Appeals on question of law
-(1) A party to a proceeding under this Act who is dissatisfied with a decision of the Court (other than a decision on the construction of an individual employment agreement or a collective employment agreement) as being wrong in law may, with the leave of the Court of Appeal, appeal to the Court of Appeal against the decision; and section 66 of the Judicature Act 1908 applies to any such appeal.
+(1) A party to a proceeding under this Act who is dissatisfied with a decision of the court (other than a decision on the construction of an individual employment agreement or a collective employment agreement) as being wrong in law may, with the leave of the Court of Appeal, appeal to the Court of Appeal against the decision; and section 66 of the Judicature Act 1908 applies to any such appeal.
-(2) A party desiring to appeal to the Court of Appeal under this section against a decision of the Employment Court must, within 28 days after the date of the issue of the decision or within such further time as the Court of Appeal may allow, apply to the Court of Appeal, in such manner as may be directed by rules of Court, for leave to appeal to that Court.
+(2) A party desiring to appeal to the Court of Appeal under this section against a decision of the Employment Court must, within 28 days after the date of the issue of the decision or within such further time as the Court of Appeal may allow, apply to the Court of Appeal, in such manner as may be directed by rules of court, for leave to appeal to that court.
-(3) The Court of Appeal may grant leave accordingly if, in the opinion of that Court, the question of law involved in that appeal is one that, by reason of its general or public importance or for any other reason, ought to be submitted to the Court of Appeal for decision.
+(3) The Court of Appeal may grant leave accordingly if, in the opinion of that court, the question of law involved in that appeal is one that, by reason of its general or public importance or for any other reason, ought to be submitted to the Court of Appeal for decision.
 (4) The Court of Appeal, in granting leave under this section, may, in its discretion, impose such conditions as it thinks fit, whether as to costs or otherwise.
 (5) In its determination of an appeal, the Court of Appeal may confirm, modify, or reverse the decision appealed against or any part of that decision.
-(6) Neither an application for leave to appeal nor an appeal operates as a stay of proceedings on the decision to which the application or the appeal relates unless the Court or the Court of Appeal so orders.
+(6) Neither an application for leave to appeal nor an appeal operates as a stay of proceedings on the decision to which the application or the appeal relates unless the court or the Court of Appeal so orders.
 (7)

 ### 214A Appeals to Supreme Court on question of law in exceptional circumstances
-(1) A party to a proceeding under this Act who is dissatisfied with a decision of the Court (other than a decision on the construction of an individual employment agreement or a collective employment agreement) as being wrong in law may, with the leave of the Supreme Court, appeal to the Supreme Court against the decision.
+(1) A party to a proceeding under this Act who is dissatisfied with a decision of the court (other than a decision on the construction of an individual employment agreement or a collective employment agreement) as being wrong in law may, with the leave of the Supreme Court, appeal to the Supreme Court against the decision.
 (2) In its determination of the appeal, the Supreme Court may confirm, modify, or reverse the decision appealed against or any part of that decision.
-(3) Neither an application for leave to appeal nor an appeal operates as a stay of proceedings on the decision to which the application or the appeal relates unless the Court or the Supreme Court so orders.
+(3) Neither an application for leave to appeal nor an appeal operates as a stay of proceedings on the decision to which the application or the appeal relates unless the court or the Supreme Court so orders.
 (4) This section is subject to section 14 of the Supreme Court Act 2003 (which provides that the Supreme Court must not give leave to appeal directly to it against a decision made in a court other than the Court of Appeal unless it is satisfied that there are exceptional circumstances that justify taking the proposed appeal directly to the Supreme Court).

 ### 215 Court of Appeal may refer appeals back for reconsideration
-(1) Despite anything in section 214, the Court of Appeal may in any case, instead of determining an appeal under that section, direct the Court to reconsider, either generally or in respect of any specified matters, the whole or any specified part of the matter to which the appeal relates.
+(1) Despite anything in section 214, the Court of Appeal may in any case, instead of determining an appeal under that section, direct the court to reconsider, either generally or in respect of any specified matters, the whole or any specified part of the matter to which the appeal relates.
-(2) In giving a direction under this section, the Court of Appeal must— (a) advise the Court of its reasons for so doing; and (b) give the Court such directions as it thinks just as to the rehearing or reconsideration or otherwise of the whole or any part of the matter that is referred back for reconsideration.
+(2) In giving a direction under this section, the Court of Appeal must— (a) advise the court of its reasons for so doing; and (b) give the court such directions as it thinks just as to the rehearing or reconsideration or otherwise of the whole or any part of the matter that is referred back for reconsideration.
-(3) In reconsidering the matter, the Court must have regard to— (a) the Court of Appeal's reasons for giving a direction under subsection (1); and (b) the Court of Appeal's directions under subsection (2)(b).
+(3) In reconsidering the matter, the court must have regard to— (a) the Court of Appeal's reasons for giving a direction under subsection (1); and (b) the Court of Appeal's directions under subsection (2)(b).

 **Special provision in respect of appeals**

-### 216 Obligation to have regard to special jurisdiction of Court
+### 216 Obligation to have regard to special jurisdiction of court
-In determining an appeal under section 214 or section 218, the Court of Appeal must have regard to— (a) the special jurisdiction and powers of the Court; and (b) the object of this Act and the objects of the relevant Parts of this Act; and (c) in particular, the provisions of sections 189, 190, 193, 219, and 221.
+In determining an appeal under section 214 or section 218, the Court of Appeal must have regard to— (a) the special jurisdiction and powers of the court; and (b) the object of this Act and the objects of the relevant Parts of this Act; and (c) in particular, the provisions of sections 189, 190, 193, 219, and 221.

 **Other appeals**

-### 217 Appeal to Court of Appeal against conviction or order or sentence in respect of contempt of Court
+### 217 Appeal to Court of Appeal against conviction or order or sentence in respect of contempt of court
-Any person who has been convicted of an offence against this Act, and any person against whom an order (other than an order to the effect only that a person be taken into custody until the rising of the Court) has been made under section 140(6) or section 196 of this Act or section 11A(7) of the Minimum Wage Act 1983, may appeal to the Court of Appeal against the order as if that person were a defendant who had been convicted on an information and sentenced by the High Court.
+Any person who has been convicted of an offence against this Act, and any person against whom an order (other than an order to the effect only that a person be taken into custody until the rising of the court) has been made under section 140(6) or section 196 of this Act or section 11A(7) of the Minimum Wage Act 1983, may appeal to the Court of Appeal against the order as if that person were a defendant who had been convicted on an information and sentenced by the High Court.

 ### 218 Appeal to Court of Appeal in respect of order on application for review
 Any party to an application for review or other proceeding under section 194 who is dissatisfied with any final or interlocutory order in respect of the application may appeal to the Court of Appeal; and section 66 of the Judicature Act 1908 applies to any such appeal.